 Higher Priority (keep every time):

-- Vilefin Inquisitor – The only 1-drop in the deck, so you obviously want to keep it.
+- Vilefin Inquisitor – It might be the best 1-drop in the Aggro matchups because of its statline – 1/3 is great at killing 1 health minions.
 It adds Murloc tribe to your Hero Power, meaning that it will synergize with all the Murloc cards you play.

-- Rockpool Hunter – It’s best follow up to the Vilefin Inquisitor, or any other early Murloc.
+- Rockpool Hunter – It’s best follow up to the 1-drop Murlocs.
 Pretty straightforward, if you hit the buff, it’s amazing.
 But even if you don’t, it’s something you can drop on turn 2 at least.

 - Hydrologist – Alternative 2-drop.
 It’s weaker than Rockpool Hunter stat-wise, but you can pick some early Secret that can make a difference.
 Better than Hero Powering on turn 2.